-- 9.2.
-Policy BINDP7 seeks to protect the various local facilities in the village.
-This will ensure that the village retains excellent local facilities and maintains a strong, active, healthy and vibrant community. - 9.3.
-Appendix 3 provides a list of clubs and organisations present in the designated neighbourhood area and summarises the use local people make of them. - 9.4.
+- 9.3.
+Appendix 4 provides a list of clubs and organisations present in the designated neighbourhood area and summarises the use local people make of them. - 9.4.
 From the village survey, respondents to questions 14 and 15 were in favour of retaining and enhancing existing community facilities, local shops and services.
 By doing this, sustainable living and well-being will be retained within the community.
-Since the village survey was carried out, the Post Office and shop has closed - there is now a "pop-up" post office in the Community Centre a couple of afternoons/week.
-A hairdressing salon has now opened in the former post office.
+Since the village survey was carried out, the Post Office and shop has closed there is now a "pop-up" post office in the Community Centre a couple of afternoons/week.
+A hairdressing salon has now opened in the former post office. - 9.5.

-9.5.
 Policy BINDP7 identifies 12 local facilities that will be subject to the protection afforded by Core Strategy Policy CS.25 Healthy Communities, which states that: